file-format/Products/content/en/email/cpp/Mailio/index.md

-<p>Mailio is a very powerful C++ library that enables software developers to work with email messages using C++ commands.
-The library is very easy to handle and can be used on multiple platforms.
+<p>Mailio is a powerful C++ library that enables software developers to work with email messages using C++ commands.
+The library is easy to handle and can be used on multiple platforms.
 It is a C++ library for MIME format and fully supports SMTP, POP3, and IMAP protocols.
 The library supports recognition of different media types, including MIME messages embedded within another message.
 The MIME message supports the most common headers recognition such as subject, recipients, content type, and more.</p>
-<p>The library is very flexible and can be easily used on popular platforms like Linux, MacOS, Microsoft Windows, and more.
+<p>The library is flexible and can be easily used on popular platforms like Linux, MacOS, Microsoft Windows, and more.
 POP3 is one of the most recent versions of a standard protocol for receiving e-mail.
 The Mailio has implemented POP3 supports message receiving and removal, getting mailbox statistics with plain and SSL (including START TLS) versions.
 The library has also implemented IMAP with message receiving, removal and search, getting mailbox statistics, managing folders, and more.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}